-The value of foreign exchange VaR in the trading book of the Bank and of the Group and the impact of the stress test scenario - a 30% decline in the exchange rates of all currencies in relation to PLN - on the Group's profit or loss in annual periods are presented below (maximum, minimum, mean and as at the reporting date).
+The value of foreign exchange VaR in the trading book and the impact of the stress test scenario - a 30% decline in the exchange rates of all currencies in relation to PLN - on the Bank's profit or loss in annual periods are presented below (maximum, minimum, mean and as at the reporting date).

-Date Ba nk Stress tests of the Group - increase/decrease of foreign exchange mean max min as at as at as at as at December 31st 2021 276 1,700 16 560 2,049 1,843 -1,937 December 31st 2020 230 966 8 259 2,498 2,756 -7,127
+Date 10-da y VaR Stress tests - 30% increase/decrease in exchange

+mean max min as at rates as at

+December 31st 2021 276 1,700 16 560 -4,556

+December 31st 2020 230 966 8 259 -1,962

-In order to verify the value-at-risk model, the Group performs a back-testing analysis on a monthly basis, calculated by comparing the maximum losses from the VaR model with actual gains and losses and theoretical changes in profit or loss resulting from revaluation of positions.
+In order to verify the value-at-risk model, the Bank performs a back-testing analysis on a monthly basis, calculated by comparing the maximum losses from the VaR model with actual gains and losses and theoretical changes in profit or loss resulting from revaluation of positions.
 Results of monthly back-testing are presented in management reports.